andreaskoch/allmark/README.md

 - User Management / Access Restrictions
     - User management pages
 - Make live-reload more intelligent and more efficient
+- Support for Folders with multiple Markdown Files

 ### Theming